 Imagine of a situation.
-At your backyard or outside your house you see some bugs or crickets.
-You decide them to feed your dragon.
+In your backyard or outside your house you see some bugs or crickets.
+You decide to feed them your dragon.
 It is not a good idea at all.
 As you never know where they have traveled and who knows what they have been eating.
 It would be unhygienic.

 Too Much Fruit